 The two components were robotically assembled at eight positions in the assembly space.
-First, the bottom components were fabricated automatically and then the upper components (Error!
-Reference source not found.b).
+First, the bottom components were fabricated automatically and then the upper components (Figure 7b).
 The results showed that a 1mm gap was feasible for robotic fabrication.
 However, variations between the positions of the reinterpreted Gong in Rhinoceo3D and the actual lab caused collisions in test-1, test-2, and test-3.
 These discrepancies were partly caused by our working conditions, which were not perfectly levelled.
 The rough surface of the timber components could also have contributed to these discrepancies.
 The timber components within the reinterpreted Dougong, produced by the CNC router, had irregularities on the top surface.
-Before fabrication, this roughness should be manually polished, but manual polishing could not ensure perfectly even surfaces.
+Before fabrication, this roughness should be manually polished, but manual polishing could

+Table 2 The coordinates of the original and adjustment positions of the upper Gongs. not ensure perfectly even surfaces.
 The uneven surface could cause slight deflection of the components within the reinterpreted Dougong.

 To resolve the issue, the human operator used the teaching pendant, a robot controller, to adjust the coordinates of the upper components to match the position of the bottom component in the real lab.
-Error!
-Reference source not found. displays the differences between the original and adjusted coordinates of the upper components.
-The coordinates were adjusted manually around 0.3mm on X and Y-axis, and 4mm on the Z-axis for test-1, test-2, and test-3.
+Table 2 displays the differences between the original and adjusted coordinates of the upper components.
+The coordinates were adjusted manually around 0.3mm on the X and Yaxis, and 4mm on the Z-axis for test-1, test-2, and test-3.
 Other tests only required adjustments in the Z-axis, ranging from 2mm to 5mm.
 These adjusted coordinates were inputted into the Grasshopper to minimise the tolerance during robotic fabrication.

 Based on the results of eight tests, the human-robot collaboration method has been proven to be workable in assembling Dougong components connected with tenons and mortises.
 Therefore, it should also be feasible to assemble the column consisting of discrete Dougong components.
-Given the workspace size of our robotic lab, the human-robot collaboration was applied to assemble a layer of the column to test the feasibility of the proposed file-to-fabrication workflow.
+Given the workspace size of our robotic lab, the human-robot collaboration was applied to assemble a layer of the column to test the feasibility of the proposed file-to-fabrication workflow (Figure 8).
 Concerning the assembly of the column's layer, the coordinates of its Dou component were modified between 1mm and 2mm.
 The coordinates of the Gongs located in three corners were fine-tuned on the Z-axis, with adjustments of approximately 1mm, 2mm, and 3mm, respectively.
 The coordinates of eleven Dous were fine-tuned, with adjustments ranging from 1 mm to 2 mm on the X and Y axes.
+The assembly process of the layer (at a 1 to1 scale) takes approximately 30 minutes, an individual feeds these elements and controls a robotic arm to complete the fabrication.
+The Gongs' length are 120mm, 180mm, 460mm and 900mm, and its width and height are 30mm and 40mm, respectively.